biopragmatics/semra/src/semra/templates/config-summary.md

 {{ overlap_results.gains_df.to_markdown() }}

 Here's an alternative view on the number of mappings normalized to show percentage gain.
-Note:
+Note that:

 - `inf` means that there were no mappings before and now there are a non-zero number of mappings
 - `NaN` means there were no mappings before inference and continue to be no mappings after inference

 {{ overlap_results.percent_gains_df.round(1).to_markdown() }}